-Where is Cape Cod?
+Just where is Cape Cod?
 It’s a common question for visitors planning a Cape Cod vacation or New England road trip.
 Fortunately, the answer is an easy one.
-Where is Cape Cod?
+So where is Cape Cod?
 Look no farther than the crescent-shaped peninsula, or “arm,” of Massachusetts that juts into the Atlantic Ocean.

 Famous for its beaches, landscapes, and cultural offerings, Cape Cod is one of the most popular summer vacation destinations in New England, if not America.
 Ready for a visit?
 Read on for a more in-depth answer to the question “Where is Cape Cod?” — including how to get there — plus highlights celebrating our favorite Cape Cod beaches and beach towns, Cape Cod restaurants, Cape Cod hotels, and some of the best things to do on Cape Cod.
 Let’s go!

 How to Get to Cape Cod

 Ah, Cape traffic.
 In the summer, it’s unavoidable, but as long as you’ve got a full tank of gas, you just need to sit back, turn up the radio, and remind yourself that it can’t last forever.

 There are two main routes to the Cape, each with its own bridge over the Cape Cod Canal.
 The Sagamore Bridge at the northeastern side of the canal carries Route 6 to the Cape.
 The Bourne Bridge, southwest of the Sagamore, carries Route 28.

 Connect or fly directly from Boston to Hyannis or Provincetown on Cape Air.
 The company also offers flights to Martha’s Vineyard and Nantucket.
 JetBlue operates seasonal flights from New York City.

 Taking the Ferry to Cape Cod